MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 Cardinal numbers

-Below are the cardinal numbers from 1 to 20:
+Below are the patterns for the cardinal numbers.
+For the numbers beyond twenty, they are currently replaced with placeholders for what those numbers will be when the lexemes exist.

 |    |     |    |     |
 | -- | --- | -- | --- |